VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-studio.md

 - bedroom studio:
     - 1 room with a double bed (140x200)
 - shared terrace with garden furniture

 ## Worth knowing

 - studio for 2 people
 - check-in: from 2 pm - check-out: until 10 am
-- pets not allowed in the apartments, pets are allowed in the chalets or caravans
+- pets not allowed in the studio, pets are allowed in the chalets or caravans
-- rental all year round except from January 15 to February 12
-- € 50 deposit to be paid in cash on arrival
-- will be refunded upon departure if the final cleaning has been done properly and if there’s no damage
+- winter period 15/11-15/03: only open for rental during the Christmas Holidays

 ## Included
 - wifi
 - parking 1 car
 - consumption gas-water-electricity
 - exception: flat-rate energy cost 15/12 - 15/01: € 10 / night

+## Cleaning
+You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.

 ## Things to bring along
 Besides your personal belongings you need to bring along towels, kitchen towels and bed linen.